- 2.50× speedup achieved: ViT-Huge + FP16 quantization delivers exceptional performance

 - Use gradual rollout strategies with A/B testing to validate production performance

-While quantization delivers impressive performance gains, production deployment requires systematic risk management.
-Our study identifies key failure modes and mitigation strategies:
+While quantization delivers impressive performance gains, production deployment requires systematic risk management:

 - Accuracy degradation can occur with aggressive quantization; implement continuous validation pipelines